rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Elaborated the guidance for the use of values reserved for documentation in examples.
    - Recommended the use of "example:" for URI examples.
    - Added a new section "Defining Standard Tags" ({{sec-tags}}) to echo the guidance in {{!RFC8819}}.
-   - Recommended against the use of "case + when" construct.
    - Added a discussion about the prefix pattern to use for example modules.
    - Added a statement for NMDA to be listed as normative reference.
    - Added a new section about YANG module classification.